hirosystems/stacks-subnets/docs/getting-started.md

 ### Interacting with the subnet

-We'll now use that set of scripts to demonstrate the subnet functionality.
+We'll now use this set of scripts to demonstrate some our subnet's functionality.
+We will:

+1. Publish our NFT contract on the subnet
+2. Mint a new NFT in the stacks network
+3. Deposit this NFT into the subnet
+4. Transfer the NFT from one user to another in the subnet
+5. Withdraw the NFT from the subnet

 First, we'll publish the L2 NFT contract to the subnet: